Protecting Your Enamel: Common Causes of Tooth Sensitivity

 - Untreated gum disease and gum recession.

-- Dental cavities (especially if left untreated).
+- Dental cavities, particularly if left untreated.

-- Overuse of some teeth whitening products.
+- Excessive use of certain teeth whitening products.

 Contact us today

 to schedule an initial consultation & exam.

 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
 Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.

 Frequently Asked Questions